 Five Main Groups of SDOH

-Social determinants of health (SDOH) is organized into five main groups:
+Social determinants of health (SDOH) are organized into five main groups:

 - Economic Stability